ademola-aina/ademola-aina.github.io/_pages/about.md

-Sheridan Research and Extension Center (ShREC), where I support research across a wide array of subjects, including forage agronomy, rangeland restoration and conservation, weed science, precision agriculture, and breeding in a variety of crops (Sugar beet, field pea, chickpea, cowpea, popping bean,alfalfa, sagebrush and mungbean).
+Sheridan Research and Extension Center (ShREC), where I support research across a wide array of subjects, including forage agronomy, rangeland restoration and conservation, weed science, precision agriculture, and breeding in a variety of crops (Sugar beet, field pea, chickpea, cowpea, popping bean, alfalfa, sagebrush and mungbean).

 Former Postdoctoral Research Scientist in the